Martin J. Oberman: Chicago City Council

 In 1975, Oberman was elected Alderman from Chicago's 43rd Ward.
 He had an adversarial relationship with the Chicago City Council's political majority.
 In 1979 and again in 1983, he was reelected as Alderman.

 Oberman was a member of the minority independent bloc of aldermen.
-He had a reputation as a reformer, and kept himself distanced from the city' Democratic machine politics.
+He had a reputation as a reformer, and kept himself distanced from the city's Democratic machine politics.

 Oberman, along with fellow independent alderman Dick Simpson, was one of only two aldermen to vote against the resolution appointing Michael Anthony Bilandic to hold the mayoralty after Richard J. Daley's death in office.

 From 1983 to 1986, Marty supported Mayor Harold Washington, Chicago's first African American mayor in the era of the Council Wars.
 He had been a supporter of Washington's mayoral candidacy.

 Subsequent career

 After leaving the City Council, Oberman was appointed Chairman of the Shore Protection Commission, which was tasked with doing a complete rehabilitation of Chicago's shoreline to ensure environmental protection.

-Oberman ran for Illinois Attorney General in 1982, 1986, and again in 1994.
+Oberman ran for Illinois Attorney General in 1982 (in which he was not on the ballot), 1986, and again in 1994.
+He did not win any of these campaigns.

-In November 2013, he took his seat on the board of Metra, the Chicago commuter rail system, as Mayor Rahm Emanuel's appointee.